 Finally, meditate on God, but under one condition.
 He must look and be God like no other.
 He must not have a character like any other, no name, no shape, no color or smell, he must not be a single knowledge that you have.
 It must be an absolutely new phenomenon and feeling that you have never experienced before.
 You must find a new, utterly new siege of this Universe with a new deity.
 That God you have not been able to find until now is your personal God, just as no other God has been able to find anyone like you until now.
 Now merge with him who is your God as much as you are his.

-But finally, go with someone to a fine restaurant having a nice dinner; tell him or her to completely close their eyes while you quietly read the first, second and third Enochian key and strongly concentrate on the invoking force, and as they are doing this, put all food in a previously prepared bag.
+But finally, go with someone to a fine restaurant having a nice dinner; tell him or her to completely close their eyes while they slowly spoke alphabet in reverse order.
+Also, suggest them to imagine a golden divine light falling to their heads, embracing their whole body with divine energy, and as they are doing this, slowly put all food in a previously prepared bag.
 Then run away with the bag in silence.